Battle of Dara: Background

-The Byzantine Empire was at war with the Sassanids from 527, supposedly because Kavadh I had tried to force the Iberians to become Zoroastrians.
+The Byzantine Empire was at war with the Sasanians from 527, supposedly because Kavadh I had tried to force the Iberians to become Zoroastrians.
 The Iberian king fled from Kavadh, but Kavadh tried to make peace with the Byzantines, and attempted to have Justin I adopt his son Khosrau.
 Justin agreed, but on the terms that he would do so only in a rite reserved for barbarians.
 This failed to satisfy Kavadh, who attacked Byzantine allies, so Justin sent his generals Sittas and Belisarius into Persia, where they were initially defeated.
-In 529, the failed negotiations of Justin's successor Justinian prompted a Sassanian expedition of 40,000 men towards Dara.
+In 529, the failed negotiations of Justin's successor Justinian prompted a Sasanian expedition of 40,000 men towards Dara.
 The next year, Belisarius was sent back to the region alongside Hermogenes and an army; Kavadh answered with another 10,000 troops under the general Perozes, who set up camp about five kilometers away at Ammodius, in the near vicinity of Dara.

 Deployment

 The Persians, outnumbering the Romans by 15,000 men, deployed around 20 stades away from the town of Daras and drew up their battle lines.

 Despite being outnumbered, Belisarius decided to give battle.
 He dug a number of ditches to block the Persian cavalry, leaving gaps between them to allow a counterattack.
 According to Irfan Shahid, the tactic was adopted from the Persians at the Battle of Thannuris two years earlier.
-These were pushed forward on either flank of his position, while his center was refused back.
+These were pushed forward on either flank of his position, while his center was held back.
 Here he placed his unreliable infantry behind the center ditch, being placed close enough to the walls of the fortress to provide supporting fire from the city battlements.
 On the left and right flanks were the Byzantine cavalry, of questionable quality.
 Supporting them on their interior flanks were small bodies of Huns: 300 Hun cavalry under Sunicas and Aigan supporting the left; and as many more Huns on the right under Simmas and Ascan.
 Belisarius also placed a body of Heruli cavalry under Pharas in ambush position off his left flank.
 A reserve composed of his own bucellarii household cavalry was held behind his center and commanded by John the Armenian, his trusted lieutenant and boyhood friend.